websharp/magento2-force-login/README.md

 #### RegEx-All
 Rule is based on [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and will be used for looking up matching anywhere in the current Url.

+## Tests

+You can run the unit tests with the following command (requires dependency installation):

+    composer test

 ## Contribution
 Feel free to contribute to this module by reporting issues or create some pull requests for improvements.